Angular traveling waves of the high-dimensional Boussinesq equation: Introduction

 where $\ff_0$ is the unique positive radial solution of

 \end{remark}

-\begin{remark} Regarding the global/blow-up solutions of \eqref{hbouss}, it was proved in \cite{cgs} that the flow of the Cauchy problem associated with \eqref{hbouss}, with $(u(0),u_t(0))=(u_0,u_1)$, is invariant under the following functionals:

-Applying the approach developed in \cite{payne-s} together with the above invariants, one can proceed to finding the global/blow-up solutions. \end{remark}

-In the present paper, we are interested in studying the dynamics of (angular) traveling waves of \eqref{hbouss} with nonzero wave speed.
+Here, we are interested in studying the dynamics of (angular) traveling waves of \eqref{hbouss} with nonzero wave speed.
 Indeed, we are looking for a solution of the form $u(x,t)=\ff(x+\vec ct)$, which is a traveling wave solution of \eqref{hbouss}.
 So the profile $\ff$ must satisfy

 or, equivalently